 What is Invoice Process Automation or Accounts Payable Automation?

-Accounts Payable automation software refers to technology that is used to streamline and automate the AP processes.
+Accounts Payable automation is software that streamlines and automates the AP processes.
 It removes manual tasks.
-Automates the approval process and reduces data entry errors.
+And automates the approval process and reduces data entry errors.
 Processing invoices are carried out in five main steps.

 Some documents arrive as electronic invoices.
 Most of them are PDFs.
-The text is extracted from the electronic documents.
-Other invoices must be retrieved for vendor portals and downloaded.
-These are often PDF formats too.
+Your capture software extracts the text from the electronic documents.

-The capture is the most critical step of the invoice process automation process.
-The invoice capture software used in this step utilizes advanced technologies such as zone OCR, pattern matching, machine learning, and artificial intelligence to recognize and capture data off of the invoices.
-Such data as vendor, date, PO number, invoice total, and other important fields of information are captured and stored for use later in the AP automation process.
-The format of vendor invoices vary and the critical data that is needed to be captured can be anyplace on the invoice.
+Capture is one of the most critical steps of the invoice process automation process.
+The invoice capture software uses zone OCR, pattern matching, machine learning, and artificial intelligence to recognize and capture data off of the invoices.
+It captures the vendor name, date, PO number, invoice total, and other important fields of information.
+And it stores the data for use later in the AP automation process.
+The format of vendor invoices vary, this makes capture complicated.
+And the critical data needed to be captured can be anyplace on the invoice.

-Some accounts payable automation software systems can capture line item detail if it is necessary for your process.
-This is part of the capture can also be complicated by the fact that the number of item line varies and the layout of the fields vary making this part of the capture complicated.
+Some accounts payable automation software systems can capture line item detail.
+The number of line items and the layout of the fields vary making this part of the capture complicated.

 Capture Step – Realistic Expectations